theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/tableau.md

 **Username**<br>
 Enter your username for Tableau Server/Cloud.
 For the extraction of data to Tableau Server the role "Server Administrator" is required as "Site Role".<br>
-For the extraction of data to Tableau Cloud the role "Site-Administrator-Creator" is required as "Site Role".

 **Password**<br>
 Enter your password for Tableau Server/Cloud.